cdktf/cdktf-provider-cloudflare/docs/spectrumApplication.java.md

 - *Type:* <a href="#@cdktf/provider-cloudflare.spectrumApplication.SpectrumApplicationOriginDns">SpectrumApplicationOriginDns</a>

-origin_dns block.
+The name and type of DNS record for the Spectrum application.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/spectrum_application#origin_dns SpectrumApplication#origin_dns}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/spectrum_application#origin_dns SpectrumApplication#origin_dns}

 ---

 ##### `originPort`<sup>Optional</sup> <a name="originPort" id="@cdktf/provider-cloudflare.spectrumApplication.SpectrumApplication.Initializer.parameter.originPort"></a>

-- *Type:* java.lang.Number
+- *Type:* java.util.Map<java.lang.String, java.lang.Object>

-Origin port to proxy traffice to.
-Conflicts with `origin_port_range`.
+The destination port at the origin.

+Only specified in conjunction with origin_dns.
+May use an integer to specify a single origin port, for example `1000`, or a string to specify a range of origin ports, for example `"1000-2000"`.
+Notes: If specifying a port range, the number of ports in the range must match the number of ports specified in the "protocol" field.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/spectrum_application#origin_port SpectrumApplication#origin_port}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/spectrum_application#origin_port SpectrumApplication#origin_port}

----

-##### `originPortRange`<sup>Optional</sup> <a name="originPortRange" id="@cdktf/provider-cloudflare.spectrumApplication.SpectrumApplication.Initializer.parameter.originPortRange"></a>

-- *Type:* <a href="#@cdktf/provider-cloudflare.spectrumApplication.SpectrumApplicationOriginPortRange">SpectrumApplicationOriginPortRange</a>

-origin_port_range block.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/spectrum_application#origin_port_range SpectrumApplication#origin_port_range}

 ---